The Case of Stan Lee | Elder Financial Abuse?

 The other disturbing fact about this case is that Lee appears to be looked after by Keya Morgan, a 36-year-old producer, director, entrepreneur, gallery owner, and now full-time caretaker of Stan Lee.

 There is a video from YouTube showing Stan Lee signing autographs for fans at the Silicon Valley Comic Con on April 10th, three days before the video denying elder financial abuse, and two days before Lee filed a lawsuit alleging elder financial abuse.

 Mr. Morgan is heard in the video telling Stan how to spell his name:

 “Stan Lee – S T A N L E E”

-Because I have not met any of the principals and have not seen any information that isn't already in the public domain, I'm certainly not qualified to determine if Stan Lee is or is not currently a victim of elder financial abuse.
+Because I have not met any of the principals and have not seen any information that isn’t already in the public domain, I can’t state definitively that Stan Lee is or is not currently a victim of elder financial abuse.

 I do note that someone who has dementia, or Alzheimer’s Disease, or some other degenerative brain condition, may believe that they are perfectly normal.
 If you say you’re fine, you’re fine, right?

 Maybe not.
 A common problem with all kinds of diseases of the brain is that the victim has no idea that there’s anything wrong.
 The National Alliance on Mental Illness (“NAMI”) identifies something called Anosognosia as “a common symptom of certain mental illnesses, perhaps the most difficult to understand for those who never experienced it.”
 This condition causes someone with particular illnesses, like dementia, to have a “lack of insight: or “lack of awareness.”
 NAMI reports without a a self-image “update, we’re stuck with our old self-image from before the illness started.
 Since our perceptions feel accurate, we conclude that our loved ones are lying or making a mistake.
 If family and friends insist they’re right, the person with an illness may get frustrated or angry, or begin to avoid them.”